 Admissions, Advising & Student Resources

-Students in good academic standing may declare the major at any time by meeting with the undergraduate adviser.
+Students in good academic standing may declare the major at any time by meeting with the undergraduate advisor.
 Learn more about applying to the university as an incoming first-year student, transfer student, or postbaccalaureate student.

 See our Undergraduate Programs section for information about advising, career paths, scholarships and other student resources.